When to worry about a headache?

 • Headaches that grow in severity.

-• Headache that increase in severity upon movement.
+• A headache that increases in severity upon movement.

-If you are experiencing symptoms like fatigue, weakness, dizziness or blurred vision along with your headache, you should seek immediate medical attention.
-Do not drive yourself to the hospital if you are experiencing such symptoms - arrange for someone else to take you.
+If you are experiencing symptoms such as fatigue, weakness, dizziness, or blurred vision along with your headache, you should seek immediate medical attention.
+Do not drive yourself to the hospital if you are experiencing these symptoms; arrange for someone else to take you.

 Remember - you can always call NHS 111 for free.
 Their operators can provide information and advice on treating your headache.
-If you are unsure whether your headache is a medical emergency, you can call them and discuss your symptoms with them.
+If you are unsure whether your headache is a medical emergency, you can call them and discuss your symptoms with a healthcare professional.

 When to seek medical help?